tildearrow/furnace/doc/2-interface/settings.md

 - **Fill entire window**: removes the gap between the waveform and the edge of the window.
 - **Waveform goes out of bounds**: allows the waveform to draw past the top and bottom of the oscilloscope.

+### Song Comments

+- **Wrap text**: visually breaks long lines at the width of the text box. does not affect the text itself.

 ### Windows

 - **Rounded window corners**